fdac/Project2/README.md

 #similar for git
 ```

-Alternatively, may consider writing a more sophisticated python
+Alternatively, you may consider writing a more sophisticated python
 script with timing of individual operations, e.g., something
 along the following lines:
 ```